 The Penyu Islands are to the west of Banda Island.
 It’s your last day on-board so squeeze-in as much as you can!
 Snorkel and dive the atoll walls and go game fishing for mackerel and giant tuna!
 Then finish with stunning sunset drinks and a farewell dinner to remember!

-You’ll enjoy breakfast on-board before a private car transfer to Ambon Airport and your chartered flight back to Darwin.
+You’ll enjoy breakfast on-board before a private car transfer to Ambon Airport and your charter flight back to Darwin.

 This itinerary is provided as example only – prevailing conditions and local arrangements may cause variation.